 Relax at The Spa at Omni Grove Park Inn (+ Other Alternative Wellness Experiences)

-The Spa at the Omni Grove Park Inn is ah-mazing!
-This is one of Asheville’s best spas, with panoramic mountain views and a world-class golf course, and local-food-focused dining, to boot.
-This subterranean spa has numerous water features and mineral pools, some of which have underwater music.
+The Spa at the Omni Grove Park Inn is, frankly, ah-mazing!
+This is one of Asheville’s best spas, with panoramic mountain views, a world-class golf course, and local-food-focused dining, to boot.
+The subterranean spa on site has numerous water features and mineral pools, some of which have underwater music.
 It’s wild.